brochier/idne/README.md

-## Python package for the paper "Inductive Document Network Embedding with Topic-Word Attention" to appear at ECIR 2020.
+## Python package for the paper [Inductive Document Network Embedding with Topic-Word Attention](https://arxiv.org/pdf/2001.03369.pdf) (ECIR20)

 ### To run the experiments presented in the paper: